Green Mountain Seminary

 Green Mountain Seminary is a historic seminary building on Hollow Road in Waterbury Center, Vermont.
 Built in 1869 as a Free Will Baptist coeducational school, it has seen educational uses since its construction, and is a prominent local example of Italianate architecture.
 It was listed on the National Register of Historic Places in 1978.

 Description and history

 The former Green Mountain Seminary stands on a rise overlooking Hollow Road to the west, just north of the main intersection at the center of Waterbury Center.
 It is a 3 1/2-story wood-frame structure built in a T shape, with a cross-gabled roof, clapboarded exterior, and a high stone foundation.
 The building corners are quoined, and the entrances are sheltered by a hoods with elaborate scrolled brackets.
 The eaves and gable edges also feature paired brackets.
-The building originally had a cupola at the center of the roof, but that was torn down in 1941.
+The building originally had a cupola at the center of the roof, but this was removed in 1941.